Frequently Asked Questions

 - Private ballet lessons are 55 minutes.

-- Private conditioning sessions are 25 or 55 minutes, depending on the service selected.
+- Private conditioning sessions are 55 minutes.

 - Please see our Payment & Cancellation Policy, which will be emailed to you, for fees related to late cancels, no shows, and late arrivals.

 Comfortable, loose-fitting or stretchy clothing you feel good moving in.
 If you are coming for your legs or back, please bring shorts.
 Bring footwear or orthotics you use in your recreational endeavors, including ballet or pointe shoes.
 Musicians please bring the instrument with which you are having trouble, if it is reasonable portable.

 Info on insurance and the out-of-network model